 SFRAs are high level strategic documents and, as such, do not go into detail on an individual site-specific basis.
-This SFRA has been developed using the best available information, supplied at the time of preparation.
-This relates both to the current risk of flooding from rivers, and the potential impacts of future climate change.
+This interim SFRA has been developed using the best available information, supplied at the time of preparation.
+This relates both to the current risk of flooding all sources, and the potential impacts of future climate change.

 The Environment Agency regularly reviews its hydrology, hydraulic modelling and flood risk mapping, and it is important that they are approached to determine whether updated (more accurate) information is available prior to commencing a site-specific FRA.
 It should be noted that the Environment Agency's Flood Zones, on their Flood Map for Planning website, may differ to the maps in the SFRA for a short period of time, whilst new modelling is incorporated into the Environment Agency's flood maps.
-Once the Environment Agency's Flood Map for Planning is updated to incorporate the latest modelling then this will provide the most up to date current day flood map.
+An update to the Environment Agency's Flood Map for Planning dataset is expected in February 2023.
 When using the SFRA to prepare FRAs it is important to check that the most up to date information is used, as is described in amendments to the flood mapping prepared and issued by the Environment Agency at regular intervals.